defold/doc/docs/en/manuals/particlefx.md

 : The initial rotation values (in degrees) for the particles.

 Initial Stretch X/Y
-: The initial stretch values (in degrees) for the particles.
+: The initial stretch values (in units) for the particles.

 Initial Angular Velocity
-: The initial angular velocity of each spawned particle.
+: The initial angular velocity  (in degrees/second) of each spawned particle.

 The following properties can be keyed over the life time of the particles: